-- Employees working in the company operation must be offered a safe and healthy work environment in which preventive measures are taken to reduce injury and risks to health.
-A safe and hygienic working environment is one in which the employee, when occupying an area over which the employer has direct or indirect control, is guaranteed to be free from or protected from conditions that can constitute a hazard for the employee's physical and/or psychological health. - A register is to be kept of accidents and incidents.
-Incidents are such events that could have led to an accident. - Employees must be trained on the potential health risks that the work can entail, including hazardous operations and general safety information.
-Employees must regularly be given relevant training and instructions for operating machines and other equipment. - Employees must have access to all necessary protective equipment without having to pay for it themselves. - Temperature, air quality, and noise levels must be regulated in accordance with local legislation.
-Where the work environment cannot be changed, it must be mitigated with protective equipment. - Chemicals must be handled safely, and safety data sheets must be available. - Fire drills must be held regularly.
-Fire equipment, evacuation plans, and emergency exits must be available and clearly visible in all areas. - The workplace must be clean, fresh, and safe.
-Hygienic facilities must be available.
+- Employees working in the company operation must be offered a safe and healthy work environment in Which preventive measures are taken to reduce injury and risks to health.
+A safe and hygienic cooking preventies one in which the employee, when occupying an area over which the employer has direct or induced control, is guaranteed to be free from or protected from conditions that can constitute a hexard for the employee's physical and/or psychological health. - A register is to be kept of accidents and incidents.
+Incidents are such every that called have led to an accident. - Employees must be trained on the potential health risks that the work can are all main, including hazardous operations and general safety information.
+Employees must regularly be given relevant raining and instructions for operating machines and other equipment. - Employees must have access to all necessary protective equit me, without having to pay for it themselves. - Temperature, air quality, and noise levels must be regulated in accordance with local legislation.
+Where the work environment cannot be changed, it must be mitigated with protective equipment. - Chemicals must be handled safely, and safety data vecanist be available. - Fire drills must be held regularly.
+Fire equipment, was ation plans, and emergency exits must be available and clearly visible in all areas. - The workplace must be clean, fresh, and safe.
+The workplace must be available.
 This also applies to employee accommodation.